aclai-lab/SoleLogics.jl/docs/src/index.md

 - [SolePostHoc.jl](https://github.com/aclai-lab/SolePostHoc.jl)

 ## [Complete Exports Map](@id complete-exports-map)
 Here is a (almost) complete map of SoleLogics available exports.
 Feels overwhelming?
-Don't worry, if you are not practical with this package this is useful to just know what definitions does exists and guessing at a glance how types are relationed with each other.
+Don't worry, if you are not practical with SoleLogics, this is useful to just know what definitions does exist and guess at a glance how types are related.

 - [`Syntactical`](@ref)
     - [`Connective`](@ref)